mmisamore/mmisamore.github.io/_posts/2015-10-17-Tests-as-Data.md

 via interpreters.
 If you want to serialize a test to a readable Cucumber-like specification that you can pass to a product owner, go ahead.
 If you want to communicate your tests via JSON, we can do that too.
-Store your tests in a database if we feel like it.
+Store your tests in a database if you feel like it.

 So, I've been playing with writing a DSL that implements these ideas with interpreters for free monads.
 Thus far it seems pretty successful and I haven't